10 Upcoming ISRO Missions We Are Thrilled About!

 Image Source: rawpixel

-ISRO had planned its experimental space docking system to be launched in 2020, but with the pandemic, the mission was delayed.
+ISRO has planned its experimental space docking system to be launched in 2023.
 Docking refers to the joining of two airborne objects in space.
 This arrangement can be used to make the overall structure bigger, or to transfer goods or astronauts from one place to another.
 With the SPADEX program, India plans to launch two satellites and dock them together.

 Image Source: Wikimedia Commons